scuzzydude/asimov/asimov.md

 After the ship is build, a new Titanic series length movie will be shot.
 The narrator reveals Zoey has written a script, and the actor has agreed to star.
 Instead of a star-crossed lover, the actor would play their age, the personification of a greedy and evil turn-of-the-century capitalist aristocrat.

-Since a Scoot can not own property, the ship itself would become a monument to both the movie and the engineering, a floating tribute to those that brought so much wonder to so many lives, and a reminder of man's hubris.
+Since a Scoot may not own property, the ship itself would become a monument to both the movie and the engineering.
+A floating tribute to those that brought so much wonder to so many lives, and a reminder of man's hubris.
 A cruise ship in the public domain, stewarded by Zoey's Scoot.

 Zoey walks off the state, having only spoken the one word.

-*La Ruidosa Chalupa*[^8] appears from a cloud of dry ice[^9] and sings the song.
+*La Ruidosa Chalupa*[^9] appears from a cloud of dry ice and sings the song.
 Eight women in the crowd faint.
 The actor arrives on stage and makes a few jokes about everybody getting older and acknowledges how much Titanic had really mean for their career.

 A representative of The Foundation comes on stage and explains how the Scoot works and the risks involved, and all the details needed for someone to legally participate.
-Hundreds of attendees line up to submit the identification and pledge to The Foundation so that can show the world their appreciation of the Titanic.
+Hundreds of attendees line up to submit the identification and pledge to The Foundation so that can show the world their appreciation of *Titanic*.

 The next day, Zoey's ISO is fully subscribed to the tune of an asimov equivalent of \$100 Million USD.
 Enough to make a CGI movie, not enough to build the ship.